juneira/Spacelixir/README.md

 # Spacelixir
-A simple game of spacecraft build with elixir + ncurses.
+A simple game of spacecraft builded with elixir + ncurses.

 Demo
 ----